hrithikM86/Parkinson-s-Disease-Classification-using-Speech-under-Data-Constrained-Regime/README.md

-# Parkinson’s Disease Classification Using Speech Under a Data-Constrained Regime
+# Parkinson’s Disease Classification Using Speech Under Data-Constrained Regime

 This repository contains our paper **“Parkinson’s Disease Classification Using Speech Under a Data-Constrained Regime.”**